sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/18_Redux/231_Redux_with_React.md

 ### Questions
-How to access the correct state and dispatch function if there are multiple providers in the UI sub-tree root?
+How to access the correct state and dispatch function if there are multiple providers in the UI ancestor??
 Neither `useSelector` nor `useDispatch` take a store as argument.
 I have observed that the innermost provider is chosen as the store state.